BTW-Community/TexturePackConverter/GUIDE.md

           └── ...
 ```
 3. Run `TPC_1.0.0.jar`
-4. Under `Import As` select a Texture or Resource Pack you want to convert by pressing the `...` to navigate to your Zip File or Directory.
-Alternatively you can also just paste in the path of a directory or Zip file in the designated field.
-The last 5 selected Zip files or directories are available in the dropdown.
+4. Under `Import As` select a Texture or Resource Pack you want to convert by pressing the `...` to navigate to your Directory (**Currently selecting the Texture Pack Zip is disabled**).
+Alternatively you can also just paste in the path of a directory in the designated field.
+The last 5 selected directories are available in the dropdown.
 5. Choose the Mappings for the MC version of your Texture or Resource Pack in the left dropdown menu.
 6. Under `Export As` select which Version you want to convert to.
 7. Choose the Location and Name of the converted Pack by pasting the path in the designated field or use the `...` button to open a dialog to do this for you.
 If you just enter a name without a specified location it will be saved to the temp folder.